crrojas88/debugging-practice-introduction/README.md

 > the system. - Wikipedia

 Debugging is the process of finding and fixing problems in our code.
-The key word being _process_ - part of the journey of learning how to program is learning how to deal with obstacles like errors in your code.
+The keyword being _process_ - part of the journey of learning how to program is learning how to deal with obstacles like errors in your code.